genestack/user-docs/docs/user-guide/quick-start/admin-gui.md

 permissions within the Open Data Manager (ODM).
 To add, update, and delete groups **Manage groups** permission is required.
 This guide will help you navigate these features efficiently.

-!!! warning "Some text here"
-    Warning message

 ![Data Model](quick-start-images/1DataModel.png)
 *The Data Administrator user has the permissions granted to Data Consumer and Data Contributor, as well as Managing Organization permissions to add, edit, and delete Users and Groups in ODM*

 ## Accessing Your Profile and Permissions

-**1. Log into the ODM:**
+1. **Log into the ODM:**
     - Navigate to the ODM homepage.
-- Click on your profile (top right of the main page) **2.
-Explore Permissions:**
+    - Click on your profile (top right of the main page)
+2. **Explore Permissions:**
     - Click on Profile to access information regarding your user permissions.

 ![Main Dashboard](quick-start-images/2Dashboard.png)
 *Main dashboard of the ODM.
 Click on your profile to access detailed information about your user capabilities*